 Kristen Kramer is a 2016 graduate from Georgia Southern University.
 She earned her Bachelor of Science in Child and Family Development with an emphasis in Family Services.
 Kristen started with Child Advocacy Services in January 2016 as a student intern; upon graduation, she came on staff as a part-time Volunteer Activities Assistant.
 Kristen was the Visitation Coordinator and Administrative Assistant from October 2018 until June 2019 and then the Development Coordinator from July 2019 until September 2021.
 Prior to October 2018, she served as the Children’s Ministry Coordinator at LifeSpring Church in Statesboro.
 As of October 2021, Kristen serves as the Director of Business Operations.

 In 2012, Kristen moved to Statesboro from Warner Robins in order to attend Georgia Southern University.
-In her free time, she loves photography, going to Hilton Head Island, spending time with her family and her dog Allie.

 Advocacy and Training Coordinator

 Eileen hails from Pittsburgh, PA, and after several moves landed in Bulloch County.
 She holds an M.Education in Special Ed, Early Childhood Ed, and Public School Administration.
 She is retired from the Bulloch County School System, where she was employed for 21 years as a Teacher, Assistant Principal and Principal.
 She is a Certified Trainer for Ruby Payne’s Framework for Understanding Poverty and has much experience in supervising and training in various topics.